truefoundry/cruiseKube/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of the bug.

 ## Steps to Reproduce
-1. Install autopilot using helm chart with command '...'
+1. Install cruiseKube using helm chart with command '...'
 2. YAML for the scale target resource and the service being scaled '...'
-3. Steps to enable autopilot for the service '...'
+3. Steps to enable cruiseKube for the service '...'
 4. See error

 ## Expected Behavior